Michaelsadas/CFCT/README.md

 ### How to design your own hardware?

-CDNN provides a large amount of parameters that can be changed in the design-time to meet the demand of different accelerators.
+CDNN provides in total 43 parameters that can be changed in the design-time to meet the demand of different accelerators.
 The parameters are specified in the file CDNN/hardware-generator/src/main/scala/spec/CDNNSpec.scala.
 Some of the important parameters are explained as following: